 If you have difficulty signing up, please call or text Father or Presvytera and we can help you.

 We will continue to livestream Saturday Great Vespers and Sunday morning services on Facebook for those who cannot attend.

 - Small children may come only if they stay with their parents and keep 6 feet away from anyone not in their household at all times.

-- If you are over 65, high risk, or have underlying health conditions, please continue to stay home for services, but you may make an appointment for communion/confession.
+- If you are over 65, high risk, or have underlying health conditions, for now it is encouraged for you to watch livestream services.
+You may make an appointment for communion/confession.

 Everyone can make an appointment to receive communion or confession during the week – Please do NOT make an appointment for communion during the week if you are signed up for a Liturgy!

 Before you come to an appointment to take communion, please read the Prayers Before Communion and/or Typica.

 The “confession” part of confession may be done over the phone with an appointment to read the prayer of absolution in person, or both parts may be done in person but the priest and penitent must be at least 6 feet apart and both wearing masks.

 There will be no office hours where you can drop in – You MUST have an appointment to come to the church.
 I will be extending my office hours to make sure we can accommodate everyone, taking appointments Tuesday-Friday from 9am-11am and 1pm-4pm.